 Detained Immigrant’s Rights.
-What to do when you are detained by Immigration?
+What to do when you are detained by Immigration in San Diego?

 However, no matter where you are detained you must remember to remain calm and follow this advice: